 Common components of PPE for chlorinated aquatic venue chemicals are as follows:

-Respiratory Protection: Wear a NIOSH approved respirator if levels above the exposure limits are possible.
+Respiratory Protection: Wear a NIOSH approved respirator if concentrations above the exposure limits are possible.

 Respirator Type: A NIOSH approved full-face air purifying respirator equipped with combination Chlorine/P100 cartridges.
 Air purifying respirators should not be used in oxygen deficient or IDLH atmospheres or if exposure concentrations exceed ten times the published limit.